isomerpages/moe-mayflowersec/newest-happenings/latest-events/_posts/2026-01-07-post-Release of 2025 GCE O Level Exam Results & 2026 JAE.md

 documents for the school’s verification when collecting the results.
 School candidates may contact their schools for assistance if they are unable to appoint a proxy.</p>
-<p>Please see MOE Press Release for more information at:
-<br><a href="https://www.moe.gov.sg/news/press-releases/20250103-release-of-2024-singapore-cambridge-gce-o-level-examination-results-and-2025-joint-admissions-exercise" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/news/press-releases/20250103-release-of-2024-singapore-cambridge-gce-o-level-examination-results-and-2025-joint-admissions-exercise</a>
+<p>Please see MOE Press Release for more information at: <a href="https://www.moe.gov.sg/news/press-releases/20260107-release-of-2025-singapore-cambridge-gce-o-level-examination-results-and-2026-joint-admissions-exercise" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/news/press-releases/20260107-release-of-2025-singapore-cambridge-gce-o-level-examination-results-and-2026-joint-admissions-exercise</a>
 </p>